-Iran: Trump's reaction to ISIS attacks "repugnant"
+Iran calls Trump's reaction to ISIS attacks "repugnant" | CNN

 Six attackers mounted simultaneous gun and suicide bomb assaults on Iran’s Parliament building and the tomb of the republic’s revolutionary founder Ayatollah Khomeini in one of the most audacious assaults to hit Tehran in decades.

+The five men were associated with “Takfiri groups” – a term referring to extremist Sunnis – and left Iran after joining ISIS, the statement said.

+The men entered Iran last year under the command of a man known as “Abu Ayesha.”
+They intended to carry out attacks at religious sites but were thwarted after key members of their cell were apprehended.
+Abu Ayesha was killed at the time, according to the Iranian Intelligence Ministry.

-Armed assailants apparently dressed as women attacked the parliament buildings in the morning equipped with assault rifles, handguns and suicide vests, killing security guards and ordinary people before taking hostages in the upper floors of the building.
+The armed assailants, apparently dressed as women, attacked the parliament buildings on Wednesday morning equipped with assault rifles, handguns and suicide vests, killing security guards and ordinary people before taking hostages in the upper floors of the building.

 Security forces then laid siege to the parliament for several hours.
 Three of the gunmen were shot dead in an exchange of gunfire, while another blew himself up.